 Ambergris Caye is about 26 miles long and about 1 mile wide at its widest point.
 You get there from the mainland by puddle jumper (that is, little airplane) or water taxi.

-The heart of Ambergris Caye, San Pedro, is a quirky, comfortable little beachside town with open-air bars and restaurants, art galleries, wine shops, bakeries—businesses, services, and amenities that have developed over the past 10 years, specifically as a result of the big North American presence.
+The heart of Ambergris Caye is San Pedro.
+This is where the expat community is based.
+It’s a quirky, comfortable little beachside town with open-air bars and restaurants, art galleries, wine shops, bakeries… a lot of infrastructure that has developed over the past 10 years or so, specifically as a result of the big North American presence.
+More on this in a minute.

 Today they couldn’t be happier.
 Caroline knows everyone and everything that goes on on Ambergris.
 She’s a great lady to have around, a great friend.
 And she’s a great example of the kind of person you meet on this island.